JibbSmart/JoyShockMapper/README.md

 * **JOYCON\_GYRO\_MASK** (default IGNORE\_LEFT) - Most games that use gyro controls on Switch ignore the left JoyCon's gyro to avoid confusing behaviour when the JoyCons are held separately while playing.
 This is the default behaviour in JoyShockMapper.
 But you can also choose to IGNORE\_RIGHT, IGNORE\_BOTH, or USE\_BOTH.
 * **JOYCON\_MOTION\_MASK** (default IGNORE\_RIGHT) - To avoid confusing behaviour when the JoyCons are held separately while playing, you can have one JoyCon ignored for MOTION\_STICK related functions.
 Since we ignore the left JoyCon by default for gyro, we ignore the right JoyCon by default for motion stick.
 But you can also choose to IGNORE\_RIGHT, IGNORE\_BOTH, or USE\_BOTH.
 * **SLEEP** - Cause the program to sleep (or wait) for a given number of seconds.
 The given value must be greater than 0 and less than or equal to 10.
 Or, omit the value and it will sleep for one second.
 This command may help automate calibration.
+* **TICK\_TIME** (default 3) - The number of milliseconds to wait between between checking the state of connected controllers.
+Previous versions only sent new virtual keyboard and mouse inputs when there was a new message from the controller, but this made JoyCons clunky on a monitor with a refresh rate higher than 67Hz.
+Now, all connected devices are polled at the same rate, and you can change it here.
+The default of 3 milliseconds will give you a polling rate of approximately 333Hz.
 * **LIGHT_BAR** - Set the DS4 light bar to the assigned color.
 You can assign either a 6 hex digit code precedded by 'x', three decimal values for red, green and blue between 0 and 255, or simply a [common color name](https://www.rapidtables.com/web/color/RGB_Color.html#color-table) in capitals and underscore.
 * **HIDE_MINIMIZED** - Some users like having JSM hidden in the notification area.
 You can hide JSM when minimized by setting this to ON.
 OFF is the default value.
 * **README** will lead you to this document.